jacky9813/make-certificate-chain/README.rst

 .. _TLS 1.2 Server Certificate: https://datatracker.ietf.org/doc/html/rfc5246#section-7.4.2

 This program helps system administrators to configure a Web Service that provides full SSL/TLS chain when handshaking.

 With server provides all the certificates needed, it is possible to gain a little performance benefit for client verifying the server certificate.

 The output of the certificate chain will follow the requirements for `TLS 1.2 Server Certificate`_

 .. note::
-    This program leverages on the existence of CAIssuers field (OID: ``1.3.6.1.5.5.7.48.2``).
+    This program leverages on the existence of CAIssuers field in the authority information access extension (OID: ``1.3.6.1.5.5.7.48.2``).

 Certificate Validation
 ======================

 User shouldn't seen SSL handshake error due to invalid certificate.
 This program also validates all certificates in chain.
 These are the items being checked across all certificates in chain:

 - Signature
 - Issuer name and subject name in issuer's certficate.